saianish03/multiway_machinegen_text_clf/README.md

 - **Dolly** - `4`
 - **Bloomz** - `5`

-### Highlights
+### Model Performance

-- **Error Analysis**:
-  - **Cohere vs. ChatGPT**: These models often produce outputs that have similar sentence and grammatical structures, making their distinction challenging.
-  - **ChatGPT vs. Davinci**: Both are OpenAI models with ChatGPT being a refined version of Davinci.
-Their responses share similarities due to their common lineage.
+Detailed performance metrics and model specifics can be found in the [Model README](model/README.md).

 ### Demonstration

 Check out the [Huggingface Spaces Gradio App](https://huggingface.co/spaces/Sansh2003/subtaskB-gradio-app) for a live demonstration of the model in action.

-### Model Performance

-Detailed performance metrics and model specifics can be found in the [Model README](model/README.md).